sassoftware/restaf/README.md

 - **store** This is created by [restaf](https://sassoftware.github.io/restaf/module-runAction.html) library that makes the final calls to Viya REST APIs.
 The methods in restafedit makes use of restaf.

-- **session** This is the current cas session.
+- **session** This is the current cas session or compute session.
 It is stored here to allow users to run additional actions in the same session.

 - **restaflib** Use this to make calls to [restaflib](https://sassoftware.github.io/restaf/module-runAction.html) methods.